xzjia/guideline/source_en/ImplementationAtEachLayer/ApplicationLayer.rst

    * - | (6)
      - | In the View (JSP) side, the data added to \ ``RedirectAttributes``\  object can be obtained by specifying "${attribute name}".
        | For example, HTML escaping is performed using "${f:h(attribute name)}" function of EL expression.
-       | For the details of functions of EL expression that performs HTML escaping, refer to :doc:`Cross Site Scripting <../Security/XSS>`.
+       | For the details of functions of EL expression that performs HTML escaping, refer to
    * - | (7)
      - | The value stored in \ ``RedirectAttributes``\  can be obtained from JavaBean by using "${Attribute name.Property name}".
    * - | (8)